How the Redskins are setting up Josh Norman to make big plays

 And yet ...

-He’s excited about this switch, too.
-He can tap into skills that turned him into an All-Pro two years ago: brains and instincts.
-Few study more than Norman; he applies what he’s learned on the field.
+He’s excited about the switch, too.
+Norman can tap into skills that turned him into an All-Pro two years ago: brains and instincts.
+Few study more as he applies what he has learned on the field.
 So, Norman said, it can “absolutely” be good for him.

 “For me, it’ll definitely be beneficial,” Norman said.
 “Trust me when I say it will definitely be beneficial.
 You’re gonna see it this season.”

 That’s what the Redskins are counting on.
-By having Norman play more off the ball -- not all the time, but more than in 2016 -- they’re hoping it leads to big plays.
-He played this way two seasons ago for Carolina, intercepting four passes and returning two for touchdowns (and forcing three fumbles).
+By having Norman play more off the ball more than in 2016, they’re hoping it leads to big plays.
+He played this way two seasons ago for Carolina and it led to four interceptions, including two pick-sixes, and three forced fumbles.
 Last season, he was used a little differently and intercepted three passes with no scores.
-However, playing with an injured right hand against Cincinnati, he did drop one ball that would have been a pick-six.
+However, playing with an injured right hand against Cincinnati, he did drop one that would have been a pick-six.

 'Instinctive player'